rainlanguage/rainlang-vscode/README.md

 <br>

 ## Extension Commands
-- `Rainlang Compile` compiles the specified `src` files in the rainconfig to their specified output paths, accessible from Command Palette or from editor's context menu (right-click).
-- `Rainlang Compile Current` accessible from Command Palette or from editor's context menu (right-click) to compile the selected rainlang document and get the ExpressionConfig.
+- `Rainlang Compose` accessible from Command Palette or from editor's context menu (right-click) to compose the selected .rain and get the rainlang text.
 - `Start Rain Language Server` starts the Rain Language Server if it is not running. accessible from Command Palette or statusbar.
 - `Stop Rain Language Server` stops the Rain Language Server if it is running. accessible from Command Palette or statusbar.
 - `Restart Rain Language Server` restarts the Rain Language Server if it is running. accessible from Command Palette or statusbar.